isomerpages/imda-tradetrust/index.md

           linktext: Learn more
           url: ""
         - title: Transfer
-          description: Transfer holdership or endorse a change of ownership from party to another
+          description: Verify then endorse a change of ownership from one party to another
           linktext: Learn more
           url: ""
       subtitle: Digitise the inefficiency